Above: The Wallaby Track (1897) oil on canvas Art Gallery of New South Wales

 In 1888, he became instructor and master of the School of Design at the National Gallery.
 In this position he taught a number of students who themselves became prominent Australian artists, including Charles Conder and Arthur Streeton.
 Featured right: Bush Idyll (detail) oil on canvas.

 McCubbin married Annie Moriarty in March 1889.
 They had seven children, of whom their son Louis also became an artist.

-(Featured left: Autumn Memories (1899) oil on canvas.
+(Featured above: Autumn Memories (1899) oil on canvas.
 The Joseph Brown Collection, NGV Foundation).
 This is one of his most lyrical and romantic images.
 It shows his fascination for placing female figures in the open landscape.
 Annie McCubbin (his wife) became a poetic motif for the transience of nature and the warm, afternoon autumnal light dissipates and fades becoming, as the title suggests, an evocative memory.

 He won a number of prizes from the National Gallery, including a first prize in 1883 in their annual student exhibition.
 By the mid-1880s he concentrated more on painting the Australian bush, the works for which he became famous.

 In 1901 McCubbin and his family moved to Mount Macedon, transporting a prefabricated English style home up onto the northern slopes of the mountain which they named Fontainebleau.
 It was in this beautiful setting that he painted The Pioneers amongst many other works and this is the only place that McCubbin ever painted fairies.

 The Pioneers (1901) oil on canvas triptych can be viewed at the National Gallery of Victoria, Melbourne (Felton Bequest).
 This is one of the last of McCubbin’s large compositions and the most characteristic of this middle period of his development.